All the Things You Are: Form and harmony

 The bridge of this piece, section B, is another example of a functional chord progression in the keys of G major and E Major.
 In bars 1-4 of this section, it is a simple ii–V–I progression.
 Using a common chord substitution, the F♯º chord in measure 5 functions as viiº in the key of G major and iiº in the key of E minor.
 Then using simple modal mixture, the B7 chord is used to bridge from E minor to E major in bar 7.
-(Note: although there is no E minor chord in the composition during this section, it is important to note the relationship of the F♯º chord to E major.
+(Although there is no E minor chord in the composition during this section, the relationship of the F♯º chord to E major.
 Without the technique of modal mixture, the use of major tonalities and minor tonalities simultaneously, E minor & E major, the F♯ would have been simply minor and introduced an additional pitch, C♯ to the harmony.)
 The E major 7 voice leads smoothly to C7 altered; for example, lowering the B to B♭ forms Emaj7♭5, or rootless C7♯5♯9.